Functional Data Analysis by Matrix Completion: Simulation Study

 Our simulation study is divided into two parts.
 We first illustrate how the scree plots used to select the rank $r$ of the operator $\Lo$ behave for the different scenarios.
 These show that using the scree plot as a basis for selection can be a very reasonable approach.
-We then compare our estimator $\hat L_n^K$ of $L_n^K$ to the one obtained by three other methods: a direct use of a truncated Karhunen-Lo\`eve expansion; the spline smoothing approach popularised by Ramsay and Silverman \cite{ramsay-silver}; and the PACE method of Yao et al. \cite{PACE}.
+We then compare our estimator $\hat L_n^K$ of $L_n^K$ to the one obtained by three other methods: a direct use of a truncated Karhunen--Lo\`eve expansion; the spline smoothing approach popularised by Ramsay and Silverman \cite{ramsay-silver}; and the PACE method of Yao et al. \cite{PACE}.
 We also construct the estimated predictors $\hat Y^K_n$ of $Y^K$ for a subset of the scenarios in order to probe their predictive accuracy.
 In doing this, we use the true rank of $\Lo$, as the simulations are computationally very intensive, and it would be infeasible to use an automatic selection method (and of course, it would be impossible to make a choice based on inspection of scree plots for all replications).
 Note that for the rest of this section we consider the maximal bandwidth of $B^K$ to be $10$ instead of $K/4=25$ (without emphasising it by a new notation), since one would rarely expect a rough process to have such a long memory, and since using a smaller maximal bandwidth value gives more stable and accurate numerical results.
+We have also carried out a simulation study to probe the performance of the estimators $\hat L_n^K, \hat B_n^K$ and $\hat Y^K_n$ when the data are corrupted by measurement errors and/or high frequency noise.
+The results can be found in the Appendix \ref{further_simulations}, and are qualitatively very similar to those presented in the main text.